 Argan oil is extracted from the kernels of the argan tree, Argania spinosa, found only in the southwest of Morocco.
 If you’re using argan oil for skin care, you’ve chosen a great oil to protect and nourish your skin, hair and nails.

 The women of Morocco’s native Berber people have produced and used argan oil for skin care for centuries.
-It has amazing therapeutic anti-aging properties.
+It has amazing therapeutic properties.

 There are two grades of argan oil: